simpletwitter/simpletwitter/README.md

-This package can be used to make your own twitter bot with less code <br />
+This package can be used to make your own twitter bot with less line of code <br />

 _import the package using pip install_ <br />